jasjung/Machine_Learning/README.md

 ![license](https://img.shields.io/github/license/mashape/apistatus.svg)
 ![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)

-All codes and learnings related to Machine Learning mostly in Python, and everything else I feel like adding.
-This repository is for me to document my learnings for future references.
+All codes and learnings related to coding, machine learning, data science, and everything else I feel like adding.
+I continuously update this repository to document my learnings for future references.
+Otherwise noted, I mostly use Python 3 on MacOS.

 Even though I learned R first, I began to document my learning when I started to learn Python.
-I may add R-related codes as well in the future.
+I will slowly add R-related codes as well in the future.

 ## Raspberry Pi Projects
-- Raspberry Pi Webcam
+- PiNest
   - Demo Link: https://youtu.be/vsZC-V8orcY.
   - Initial stage: https://youtu.be/lN0iA-JdOf0
   - Using Amazon Dash as a Camera Switch: (to be uploaded)